bloomberg/chromium.bb/README.md

 2. Use `${SPIRV-Headers_SOURCE_DIR}/include}` in a `target_include_directories`
    directive.
 3. In your C or C++ source code use `#include` directives that explicitly mention the `spirv` path component.
-For example:
+For example the following uses SPIR-V 1.1 core instructions, and the 1.0 versions of the GLSL.std.450 and OpenCL extended instructions.
 ```
 #include "spirv/1.0/GLSL.std.450.h"
 #include "spirv/1.0/OpenCL.std.h"